tiprankstipranks

 We rely on information technology systems to conduct our business, which are subject to disruption, failure or security breaches.

 We rely on information technology ("IT") systems in order to achieve our business objectives.
 We also rely upon industry accepted security measures and technology to securely maintain confidential information on our IT systems.
-However, our portfolio of hardware and software products, solutions and services and our enterprise IT systems may be vulnerable to damage or disruption caused by circumstances such as catastrophic events, power outages, natural disasters, computer system or network failures, computer viruses, cyber-attacks or other malicious software programs.
+However, our portfolio of hardware and software products, solutions and services and our enterprise IT systems may be vulnerable to damage or disruption caused by circumstances such as catastrophic events, power outages, computer system or network failures, computer viruses, cyber-attacks or other malicious software programs.
 The failure or disruption of our IT systems to perform as anticipated for any reason could disrupt our business and result in decreased performance, significant remediation costs, transaction errors, loss of data, processing inefficiencies, downtime, litigation and the loss of suppliers or customers.
 A significant disruption or failure could have a material adverse effect on our business operations, financial performance and financial condition.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.